smart-data-models/data-models/README.md

 A full list of the data models in json format can be found in the file [official_list_data_models.json](https://github.com/smart-data-models/data-models/blob/master/specs/AllSubjects/official_list_data_models.json).
-A full list only for the repositories containing  data models can be found in the file [official_list_repositories.json](https://github.com/smart-data-models/data-models/blob/master/specs/AllSubjects/official_list_repositories.json)
+Further details on the avaialble subjects, properties and their descriptions can be found at the (search tool)[https://smartdatamodels.org/index.php/ddbb-of-properties-descriptions/]

 ## Application Domains